sensu/sensu-docs/content/sensu-go/5.0/sensuctl/reference.md

-  set-publish                set publish of a check set-runtime-assets         set runtime assets of a check set-stdin                  set stdin of a check set-subdue                 set subdue of a check from file or stdin set-subscriptions          set subscriptions of a check set-timeout                set timeout of a check set-ttl                    set ttl of a check
+  set-publish                set publish of a check set-runtime-assets         set runtime assets of a check set-stdin                  set stdin of a check set-subscriptions          set subscriptions of a check set-timeout                set timeout of a check set-ttl                    set ttl of a check